-The Mollie’s Pack in Yellowstone have developed a culture of bison hunting, using large numbers to tackle the biggest and most dangerous prey on the continent.
-Other packs don’t even attempt to hunt bison, instead focusing exclusively on elk and deer.
+The Mollie’s Pack in Yellowstone developed a culture of bison hunting, using large numbers to tackle the biggest and most dangerous prey on the continent.
+Most packs don’t even attempt to hunt bison, instead focusing exclusively on elk and deer.
 Kira Cassidy is a Research Associate with the Yellowstone Wolf Project.
 She studied the impact of old wolves in a pack, seeking to determine whether old wolves (four years old or older) were an asset or an impediment to pack success.
 You can view her fascinating TED Talk here.

 Wolf biologist, Gordon Haber, wrote extensively about the Toklat wolf pack, which had developed a unique style of hunting Dall sheep on the rocky slopes of Denali National Park.
 When attacked, Dall sheep instinctively run uphill and into terrain where they have an advantage.
 The Toklat Pack’s strategy was to move up the slope unseen and then attack from above, thus cutting off the sheep’s escape route.
 The tactic created confusion among the sheep, and the Toklat Pack exploited it time and again.
 Other packs occasionally hunted Dall sheep, but none did it the way the Toklats did, or with as much success.
 It was an expression of the Toklats’ unique culture.